tardate/LittleArduinoProjects/Electronics101/OpAmpTimer/README.md

 Note: the Arduino is included for measurement purposes only.
 The circuit does not require it.
 When a 5V Arduino like the Uno is attached, the circuit should also be powered at 5V.
-Without the Arduino, the supply could be anything within the operating limits of the OpAmp, with perhaps R3 adjusted to limit current to the LED as required.
+Without the Arduino, the supply could be anything within the operating limits of the op-amp, with perhaps R3 adjusted to limit current to the LED as required.

 ![Breadboard](./assets/OpAmpTimer_bb.jpg?raw=true)